Last updated: Aug. 23, 2016

 Theme Directory Structure

-If you choose to work within the Weebly code editor, the directories are created remotely.
+If you choose to edit your theme files using the Weebly code editor, the directories are created for you remotely and the files you work on are remote.
 You don't need to store anything locally.
 However, if you want to work in an external editor, then you'll need to export and unzip a theme.

 When you do, you'll see that the theme's root directory contains the following:

 - main_style.css file.
 This is the stylesheet for the theme, when using CSS.

 Note: If your theme uses LESS rather than CSS, the LESS stylesheet(s) is in the /styles directory.
 Your theme should use either CSS or LESS, not both.
 If both exist, the CSS file will be ignored.

 - HTML template files for each of the different header types